Flinders University: Independence and opening

 On 17 March 1966, a bill was passed by state parliament officially creating The Flinders University of South Australia.
 Although the Labor Party had favoured the name "University of South Australia", academic staff wished that the university be named after a "distinguished but uncontroversial" person.
 They settled upon British navigator Matthew Flinders, who explored and surveyed the South Australian coastline in 1802.
 Its original coat of arms, designed by a professor in the Fine Arts faculty, included a reproduction of Flinders' ship Investigator and his journal A Voyage to Terra Australis, open to the page in which Flinders described the coast adjacent the campus site.

 Flinders University was opened by Queen Elizabeth, the Queen Mother, on 25 March 1966.

-Originally created as an extension of the University of Adelaide, the university council resolved in August 1965 that it would become a separate, independent institution, functioning under its own council from 1 July 1966.
-Peter Karmel was the first Vice-Chancellor, and teaching at "the University of Adelaide at Bedford Park" began in 1966 with 400 students.
+Originally created as an extension of the University of Adelaide, the university council resolved in August 1965 that it would become a separate and independent institution, functioning under its own council, from 1 July 1966.
+Peter Karmel was the first vice-chancellor.
+Teaching at "the University of Adelaide at Bedford Park" began in 1966 with 400 students.

-A significant early initiative was the decision to build the Flinders Medical Centre on land adjacent to the campus and to base the university's Medical School within this new public hospital – the first such integration in Australia.
+A significant early initiative was the decision to build the Flinders Medical Centre (FMC) on land adjacent to the campus and to base the university's medical school within this new public hospital – the first such integration in Australia.
 Flinders accepted undergraduate medical students in 1974, with the FMC opening the following year.